JessJonez7/JessJonez7/README.md

 - 👋 Hi, I’m @JessJonez7
-- 👀 I’m interested in learning how to start a Virtual Executive Assistant business, as well as the restuarant business
+- 👀 I’m interested in learning how to start a Virtual Executive Assistant business
 - 🌱 I’m currently learning how to improve my skills as an experienced Executive Assistant to C-Suite leaders
 - 💞️ I’m looking to collaborate on inspiring ideas
 - 📫 How to reach me jessjonez@gmail.com